tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/StationHelp.md

 Besides the more obvius fields in the form, some fields need some additional explanation:

 - **Full name** is not necessarily the same name as the referred module.
-- **Signature** This is the short designation used internally in railway operation.
+- **Signature** is the short designation used internally in railway operation.
 The signature should fully identify a station on a layout.
 - **Is Terminus** should be checked if the tracks ends in the station.
 - **Is Shadow Station** should be checked if the station represents the outer world for the layout.